 The following offers are available, among others, for students urgently seeking part-time work:

-The individual standard period of study was increased by one semester for students who were enrolled (and were not on leave of absence) at the university in the summer semester 2020.
 You’ll find the precise wording in § 10 of the corona epidemic university ordinance of the federal state of North Rhine-Westphalia.

 Yes, the machines can be used for renewals as usual.